Will There Be A Church In the 21st Century That Matters?

 Once you pay your deposit you’ll be given a Fuller ID number, which will allow you to access the Quad—Fuller’s online community gathering space, where you’ll find lots of resources and opportunities to start connecting with your fellow students.

-If you’re going to be a master’s student in the School of Theology or Intercultural Studies, a vocational advisor will contact you once you’ve made your deposit.
-This personally assigned advisor will introduce you to the broad formational support you’ll be receiving through our Call Discernment Office: academic advising, apprenticeship or practicum guidance, career development support, first-year mentoring, and other resources.
-Your vocational advisor will stay with you throughout your time at Fuller, checking in with you regularly and answering any questions you have.
+If you’re going to be a master’s student in the School of Theology or Intercultural Studies, the Academic Advising team will contact you once you’ve made your deposit.
+Your personally assigned advisor will introduce you to the broad formational support you’ll be receiving through our Office of Academic Advising: academic advising, apprenticeship or practicum guidance, and other resources.
+Your academic advisor will stay with you throughout your time at Fuller, checking in with you regularly and answering any questions you have.

 Check the academic calendar, register for classes, move into your new place if you’re relocating, and begin your new season as a student at Fuller Seminary!
 In addition to diving into your first quarter of classes, you’ll want to explore the many other ways you can take part in the life of your seminary community: